ravina029/KidneyDisease_end_to_end/README.md

 ##End to end deep learning project using mlflow

-# About Project
+# 𝐏𝐫𝐨𝐣𝐞𝐜𝐭 𝐎𝐯𝐞𝐫𝐯𝐢𝐞𝐰:

+In this project, I utilized CNN and Transfer Learning techniques to develop a model capable of classifying kedney images into 2 different categories, i.e keidney with disease and without disease.
+I leveraged the power of Convolutional Neural Networks (CNN), a class of deep neural networks, to process and analyse images.
+By implementing Transfer Learning with VGG16, a pre-trained deep learning model, I fine-tuned the model to classify kidney images of flowers with "accuracy": 0.9666666388511658 and "loss": 0.12115874141454697.

-The project presents a web-based application for kidney disease prediction using transfer learning.
-The application is built using Flask, a Python web framework, and leverages a trained kidney disease classifier model.
+To provide better user experience a web application is built using Flask, a Python web framework and a trained CNN classifier model.
 Users can interact with the system by uploading medical images through a user-friendly interface.
 The backend processes the uploaded images, makes predictions using a pre-trained model, and returns the results.

 ## Workflows
 1. Update config.yaml